To quickly become a rockstar engineer, there are 15 tips for young engineers to follow. These tips will help you reach your full potential.

 The point is, don’t ever let your guard down.
 So, just because you’ve seen a problem many times, it doesn’t mean you can speed through it.

 As an engineer, you need to always give your utmost focus to solving problems.
 Small or large.
 It’s your duty as governed by the engineering code of ethics.
-I find when you become overly comfortable, problems start to happen.
+I find when you become overly comfortable, problems start.

 Just flip on a Hollywood blockbuster action movie, and take notice of the engineers.
 A lot of the time, they’re awkward, overly geeky, and badly dressed.

 For us to destroy this age-old stereotype, be charismatic and upbeat.
-Then as an added plus, people will become more receptive to you.
-And this is key, as relationships help get work efficiently done in engineering.
-For example, when you want to convince a client to choose a certain design direction.
+Then, people will become more receptive to you.
+This is key, as relationships help move engineering work forward.
+For example, when you want to convince a client to choose a certain design direction over another.

 #15 Humble yourself